eraybasar/pesdk-docs/_guides/android/v4/features/focus.md

 ---
 layout: guides/content
 title: &title Focus # title as shown in the menu and
+description: The focus tool of the PhotoEditor SDK for Android lets your users add a radial or linear blur to their images.
+Learn how to configure the tool.
 menuitem: *title
 order: 2
 platform: android